Skip to Content

 Fig Balsamic Dressing

-Combine delicious ripe figs and tangy balsamic vinegar to make homemade fig balsamic dressing.
-Drizzle the sweetly dressing over salad greens and roasted Brussels sprouts, or use it as a marinade for air fryer London broil or grilled bison steaks.
+Combine ripe figs and tangy balsamic vinegar to make this simple fig balsamic dressing recipe.
+Drizzle it on everything from salad greens to veggies like air fryer Brussels sprouts.
+It also doubles as a marinade for air fryer London broil and grilled bison steaks.
+If you enjoy fruity dressings, try my tart and tangy blackberry vinaigrette!

 Fig balsamic dressing in a small bowl.

-• Figs: I love figs, and thankfully, I have a beautiful tree that produces so many fresh figs for my family.
+• Figs: I love fresh figs, and thankfully, I have a beautiful tree that produces so many fresh figs for my family.
 Figs are in season from summer through the end of fall, so the flavor of the dressing can vary depending on the ripeness of the figs you use.

 • Garlic: I recommend using two fresh garlic cloves, but measure with your heart.